Updated: February 2020

-Whether you like it or not, assumptions are being made right now about your personal brand.
-Your product, service, customer experience and online presence are all factors in driving consumer perception.
+Whether you like it or not, people are making assumptions about your personal brand.
+Your product, service, customer experience and online presence are factors in driving consumer perception.

 But it’s so much more than that.
 Your personal brand also includes the reputation and relationships you have built over time.

 So how do you translate that into a personal brand that attracts, engages and inspires potential customers?

 Below are 7 tips to spark creativity and help you build a sensational personal brand that is strategically and thoughtfully designed!

 1. Define What Makes You Shine

 Defining and consistently sharing your unique message creates differentiation.
 It is an identifier, relaying the special skills, talents and magic that is the brand called you.

 Whether you are a writer, a marketer or a small business owner, controlling that perception is vital.
 Begin to develop your personal brand by asking a few questions:

 - What is your greatest strength/weakness?

 - What separates you from the competition?

 - Am I innovative or traditional in thinking?

 2. Create a Credible Website